-The criteria for a plaintiff seeking to remove/oust a person from their home are:
+The threshold criteria for a plaintiff seeking to remove/oust a person from their home are:

-1. The plaintiff in an unlawful detainer Orlando Florida action must have a legal right to live in the home.
-For instance, the plaintiff may be either the true owner, or the lawful tenant by contract/lease agreement.
+1. The plaintiff in an unlawful detainer Orlando Florida (represented by an Orlando unlawful detainer attorney) action must have a legal right to live in the home.
+For instance, the plaintiff may be either the true owner with good title/deed, or the lawful tenant by contract/lease agreement.
 A lease agreement will specify the terms and nature of the tenancy and sub-tenancy (if any).

-- If there is evidence of a landlord-tenant agreement, either verbally or by way of a written agreement/contract between the litigants, an unlawful detainer Orlando Florida case will likely fail unless uncontested and a default judgment is granted, albeit potentially erroneously and subject to appeal or vacation of a writ for possession.
+3. If there is evidence of a landlord-tenant agreement, either verbally or by way of a written agreement/contract between the litigants, an unlawful detainer Orlando Florida case will likely fail unless uncontested and a default judgment is granted, albeit potentially erroneously and subject to appeal or vacation of a writ for possession.
 There is a narrow window of approximately thirty days to appeal an unlawful detainer verdict.
-Moreover, it is important to note than an unlawful detainer judgment goes on a person’s record and looks an awful lot like a nasty form of an eviction to potential future landlords.
+Moreover, it is important to note than an unlawful detainer judgment goes on a person’s record and may appear to be a form of an eviction to their potential future landlords.